pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   </span><sup class="name">$ \ \gamma $</sup>
   {{< /fragment >}}

-  {{< fragment weight=8 class=current-visible >}}
+  {{< fragment weight=9 class=current-visible >}}
   <span class="ghost">
   $f \cdot a^\prime \cdot x$
   </span><sup class="name">$ \ \gamma $</sup>
   {{< /fragment >}}

-  {{< fragment weight=9 >}}
+  {{< fragment weight=10 >}}
   <span class="ghost">
   $a \cdot x$
   </span><sup class="name">$ \ \gamma $</sup>
   {{< /fragment >}}
 </div>

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

+In Iris, ghost state provides a way of matching the physical state of shared data with an abstract state where certain properties must hold.

+These properties are upheld by modelling ghost state as a resource algebra.

 A resource algebra can be defined by indicating a domain and a binary operator for that domain.

-The domain represents the type of the ghost variables we are considering, while the operator defines how such variables can be split, joined and updated.

-In the previous example, we considered the domain to be sets of integers, while the operator was the set union.

-We enforce the operator to be both commutative and associative, so that the order for concurrent operations does not matter.

-This is a useful property, since it allows us to avoid considering all possible orders of execution for multiple concurrent operations.
+We enforce the operator to be both commutative and associative, which allows us to avoid considering all possible orders of execution for multiple concurrent operations.

-For instance, consider the following ghost variable "a".
-If we manage to decompose it using the resource algebra operator, then we can split it into two separate variables.
+If we manage to decompose a ghost variable "a" using the resource algebra operator ...

+... then we can split it into two separate variables.

-A thread can then perform an update "x" on one of them without altering the other one and rejoin both resources to obtain the full view of the updated variable.
+A thread can then ...

+... perform an update "x" on one of them without altering the other one ...

+... and rejoin both resources to obtain the full view of the updated variable.
 Since the operator is commutative and associative, we can compose the operands by whichever order we choose.

 As such, we can assert that the resulting state of the variable is equivalent to the initial state updated by "x".

 In other words, the update performed by a thread on a partial view is equivalent to an update to the full view.

-We can thus apply local reasoning to resources reflecting partial knowledge of some shared state, while the underlying resource algebra determines how full knowledge can be obtained.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 ---